technofocus-pte/mscpltsecdepth/Labs/Lab 04/Lab 4 - Creating a DLP policy and generating an alert in Microsoft Purview_2.1.md

-In this lab, you’ve set up a Microsoft Purview account, then you’ve configured custom Data Loss Prevention (DLP) policies for Microsoft Copilot for Security, and created alerts in Microsoft Teams to test the effectiveness of these policies.
+In this lab, you’ve set up a Microsoft Purview account, then you’ve configured custom Data Loss Prevention (DLP) policies for Microsoft Security Copilot, and created alerts in Microsoft Teams to test the effectiveness of these policies.
 This hands-on exercise has equipped you with valuable skills in data protection and compliance management within Microsoft's ecosystem, enhancing your understanding of security measures